Diphtheria: Prevention

+Diphtheria prevention relies primarily on vaccination with the diphtheria toxoid, an inactivated form of the toxin produced by Corynebacterium diphtheriae.
+Introduced in the 1920s and widely adopted after World War II, the toxoid vaccine triggers strong antitoxin immunity that prevents the severe respiratory and systemic effects of the disease.
+Today, it is administered as part of combination vaccines such as DTaP (for children) and Tdap or Td (for adolescents and adults), with booster doses recommended every 10 years to maintain protection.
+Widespread immunization has reduced diphtheria from a common childhood killer to a rare disease in most countries, though cases can still occur in areas with low vaccination coverage.

-Vaccination against diphtheria is commonly done in infants, and delivered as a combination vaccine, such as a DPT vaccine (diphtheria, pertussis, tetanus).
-Pentavalent vaccines, which vaccinate against diphtheria and four other childhood diseases simultaneously, are frequently used in disease prevention programs in developing countries by organizations such as UNICEF.
+Pentavalent vaccines, which vaccinate against diphtheria and four other childhood diseases simultaneously (diphtheria, tetanus, pertussis [whooping cough], hepatitis B, and haemophilus influenzae type b [Hib]), are frequently used in disease prevention programs in developing countries by organizations such as UNICEF.

 Treatment

 The disease may remain manageable, but in more severe cases, lymph nodes in the neck may swell, and breathing and swallowing are more difficult.
 People in this stage should seek immediate medical attention, as obstruction in the throat may require intubation or a tracheotomy.
 Abnormal cardiac rhythms can occur early in the course of the illness or weeks later, and can lead to heart failure.
 Diphtheria can also cause paralysis in the eye, neck, throat, or respiratory muscles.
 Patients with severe cases are put in a hospital intensive care unit, and given diphtheria antitoxin (consisting of antibodies isolated from the serum of horses that have been challenged with diphtheria toxin).
-Since antitoxin does not neutralize toxin that is already bound to tissues, delaying its administration increases risk of death.
+Since antitoxin does not neutralize toxin that is already bound to tissues, delaying its administration increases the risk of death.
 Therefore, the decision to administer diphtheria antitoxin is based on clinical diagnosis, and should not await laboratory confirmation.

-Antibiotics have not been demonstrated to affect healing of local infection in diphtheria patients treated with antitoxin.
+Antibiotics have not been demonstrated to affect the healing of local infection in diphtheria patients treated with antitoxin.
 Antibiotics are used in patients or carriers to eradicate C. diphtheriae, and prevent its transmission to others.
 The Centers for Disease Control and Prevention (CDC) recommends either: